m3kkis/discordbot-dan1k/README.md

 * `!blackjack <amount>` play blackjack! $100 minimum.
 * `!buy <list_item_number>` buy an item from the store.
 * `!cooldown` View info about all of your cooldowns.
+* `!craft` Make something great out of crops or weed..
 * `!clear <amount>` clear the amount specified of messages from chat.
 * `!crime` work in crime, get highest pay but more chances to be caught.
 * `!crypto` check current prices for LTC, ETH and BTC using real data.